fedeb95/burp-cli/README.md

 ```

 ## Features
-As of now it only implements *Intruder* with the *Sniper* attack type.
-You can specify as many positions as
+As of now it only implements *Intruder* with the *Sniper* attack type, manually
-you want, however just one file for payloads is supported, so in the same request
-each payload position will have the same payload.
+providing a file with payloads, one per line (see `./payloads.txt`).

 ## Problems
 Currently burp-cli only supports HTTP 1.0 for request, due to using sockets directly.